FamilySearch/gedcomx-java/README.md

 # Welcome

-This project hosts the Java implementation of the [GEDCOM X](http://www.gedcomx.org) project.
-The project includes subprojects that address specific aspects of the [GEDCOM X Specification Set](http://www.gedcomx.org/Specifications.html),
+This project hosts the Java implementation of the [GEDCOM X](http://www.gedcomx.org) project and serves as the reference implementation of GEDCOM X. The modules of this project each address specific aspects of the [GEDCOM X Specification Set](http://www.gedcomx.org/Specifications.html),
 including:

 * Readers and writers for the [GEDCOM X XML Serialization Format](https://github.com/FamilySearch/gedcomx/blob/master/specifications/xml-format-specification.md).